György Pásztor: Hungarian sports leader

 Pásztor became the players' representative on the board of directors for the Hungarian Ice Sports Association in 1957, which oversaw hockey and other ice sports.
-He served as president of that association from 1963 until 1988, when he helped establish the independent Hungarian Ice Hockey Federation (HIHF), and then served as vice-president of the new organization until 1994.
+He served as president of that association from 1963 until 1988, when he helped establish the independent Hungarian Ice Hockey Federation (MJSZ), and then served as vice-president of the new organization until 1994.
 He felt that to improve ice hockey in Hungary, a stronger national league was needed, which required more youths, more arenas, and proper leadership.
-When the HIHF historical committee decided to establish a national ice hockey museum, Pásztor was asked to be a consultant.
+When the MJSZ historical committee decided to establish a national ice hockey museum, Pásztor was asked to be a consultant.

 Pásztor was a radio reporter for Hungary at the 1972 Summer Olympics, and became a member of the Hungarian Olympic Committee in 1989.
 He also served as the manager of the Hungarian national men's ice hockey team at the 2000 Men's World Ice Hockey Championships, when Hungary won the gold medal in its division.